The Detection and Response Chasm

 Spyderbat’s solution to the detection and response chasm is to automate the attack tracing process.

 Spyderbat continuously maintains an operations plane of causally connected operations activity.
 The operations plan is fused with security context when they occur, providing security analysts instant visibility to interconnected operations and threat activity.

 The resulting Spydertrace allows an analyst to quickly qualify a credible attack, understand its point of origin, and continue to track its progress and scope.

-Spydertrace: A focused attack trace creating by fusing the Spyderbat Operations Plane with the Spyderbat Security Plane in real-time with stateful representation to pinpoint and preempt attacks.
+Spydertrace: A focused trace of causally connected activities creating by fusing security data and enriched context with the Spyderbat Operations Plane to pinpoint and preempt attacks.

 Spyderbat acts as a bridge between detection and response to dramatically compress investigation time and avoid potential breaches.